wynessgp/sqa-risk-recreation/docs/bva/domain/WildCard.md

 ## BVA Step 1
 Input: Passes in a selected territory from the Risk board

-Output: True/false as to whether it matches the territory of the wild card (will always be true)
+Output: True/false as to whether it matches the territory of the wild card (will always be false)

 ## BVA Step 2
 Input: Cases (TerritoryType is an enum)